 The testimonials we have had from our customers have been incredibly positive, and the feedback we are given enables our team to develop and evolve the tools further.

-Oh the virtual world we are now finding ourselves in.
-I think we can all agree our IT skills have much improved over the last year.
+With the virtual world we are now finding ourselves in, I think we can all agree our IT skills have much improved over the last year.
 Having taught through the first lockdown I know remote learning is a challenge!

 I recommend having a look if you have not done so already and the best bit is that access to the Greenshaw curriculum is free, forever!
 Our customers can also take advantage of the custom learning palettes for free until the end of this academic year.